-Pennsylvania’s forests reflect a history of choices—from peaceful coexistence between humans and the forests to the massive harvesting of the of the forests in the late 1800’s.
+Pennsylvania’s forests reflect a history of choices—from peaceful coexistence between humans and the forests to the massive harvesting of the forests in the late 1800s.
 Pennsylvania’s borders encompass 17 million acres of forestland, almost 4 million of which are publicly owned.
-However more than 12 million acres are under private ownership.
+However, more than 12 million acres are under private ownership.
 Which of today’s choices will affect Pennsylvania’s forests of tomorrow.
-This short video talks about those choices, the history of previous choices and the opportunities of today.
+This short video talks about those choices, the history of previous choices, and the opportunities of today.

 Great for meetings!

 SHIPPING INCLUDED IN THE SALE PRICE